awestover/enchantedForest/story/story2_alekenglish.md

 make personal sacrifices.
 Buchannan believes in the prophecy foretelling that Bob will save people from Malimost; he has been told this prophecy and many hopeful heroic stories since being a youth.
 Bob is highly skeptical of the prophecy, and skeptical in general too.
+He goes along with the quest because of multiple pressures, and selfishness.
+He feels that he has no alternative, but does not care about defeating Malimost, only about securing his own safety, although he does care about Bucky, and is greatly saddened by the fate of his village.
 Over the course of their journeys Bob will come to resepect Buchannan and develop hope and a sense of purpose in concurring Malimost that makes personal sacrifices endurable.

-TL;DR
+# TL;DR
 - Bob arc: reluctant, scared, selfish, skeptic  --> gains trust, becomes selfless, optimistic, willing to sacrifice, brave
-- Buchanan: has most of the good traits already, has some flaws too, e.g. too ready to charge into battle
+- Buchanan: has most of the good traits already, has some flaws too, e.g. too ready to charge into battle. his death is catalyst for Bob

-- llama land
-  - get unicorn horn
-  - start on quest
-- storm
-  - Leviathan (skull makes you fireproof, able to enter fire area after this)
-  - get key
-- plants
-  - get key
-  - Buchanan dies

 # Start Story